lbain/rails-girls-next/ruby_atm/readme.md

 ```

 #### Starting Code & Tests
-Create a file called `atm.rb` and paste the following code into it.
+In your `atm-problem` directory create a file called `atm.rb` and paste the following code into it.
 This contains the shell of your `withdraw()` function, along with tests.
 Your task is to modify the code so all tests pass.

 ```ruby
 def withdraw(amount)